Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Feature Specification

-Beyond the features described above, we extended our feature space in a novel way.
 Previous studies involving these features evaluated them at only one frequency, typically 4000 Hz.
 One of the main advantages of ECIS\textsuperscript\textregistered Z$\theta$, though, is its ability to record multi-frequency data.
-Therefore, we include relevant features (EOR, MR, R2h) at all nine measurement frequencies given in Section~\ref{data}.
+Given the physical justification for using this multi-frequency data, we include relevant features (EOR, MR, R2h) at all nine measurement frequencies given in Section~\ref{data}.
 This gives us a total of $(3\times9) + 2 = 29$ characteristics in our feature space which we utilize in our classification analysis below.
+In particular, we will investigate whether single, pairs of, and/or trios of these features applied to various classification techniques sufficiently differentiate the cell lines.
+We focus on this collection of features as we can assess their performance both quantitatively, through numeric output, and qualitatively through visualizations.